 A quarter of all the food that an average family buys ends up in the bin, adding up to a cost of £470 per year on average to household bills.

-Preventing food waste or recycling it can save you money, helping Corby Borough Council to use resources more efficiently for its population.
+Preventing food waste or composting it can save you money and help the Council to use resources more efficiently for its population.

-All of the food waste collected at the kerbside is take to Material Change for treatment.
-The facility produces agricultural grade comspot that can be used on farms.
+All of the food waste collected at the kerbside is taken to Material Change for composting.
+The facility produces agricultural grade compost that can be used on farms.

 For the love of food